blkbrd/blkbrd.github.io/_posts/2017-07-03-powershell-fun.md

 		<li><a href="/contact">Contact Me</a></li>
 	</ul>
 </nav>
+# Powershell
-# Here are some fun powershell commands for gathering artifacts when you can't touch a computer remotely
+### How to gather some basic artifactsa when you can't query remotely

 ## Autostart
 <p> look for some autostart locations </p>